angeldzzz23/loveyoulatte/README.md

 - Vanilla Latte (10/10)

 ## Deliverables
-A web application that shows information about loveyoulatte and iOS application that uses the love api update products.
+A containerized web application that shows information about loveyoulatte and the iOS application that utilizes the **love** api to update products.

 - Web App: http://loveyoulatte.duckdns.org:5000
 - ios app: located in this repository
 - Love API: Modifying products
-- Tests
+- Unit Tests

 ## User Stories